Borrowed Bites

 Iced tea station at bridal shower.

-How many tea bags for a gallon of water?
+How many tea bags do I need to make a gallon of iced tea?

 It depends.
 If you are making this on the stove or in the microwave you can stir the sweetener into the water right when it gets hot.
 If you are allowing the sun to warm the water, then I would suggest using a simple syrup to sweeten it (instructions for that are in the recipe card).